 In the meantime, COMIREX Chairman Roland Inlow was overseeing an Intelligence Community study effort being conducted under the direction of DIA member of the COMIREX staff.
 This study was a comprehensive analysis of crises which had occurred since World War II and the type and timeliness of information required to deal effectively with such situations.
-In developing its findings, the group had worked closely with Leslie Dirks and his technical staff in DDS&T's Design and Analysis Division, who were responsible for the EXECUTE EOI advanced technology program.
-When preliminary results of the study were finally briefed in the Washington area, it was understandable that the stated requirements (that is resolution, frames per pass, frames per day, response time, and so forth) for a hypothetical near-realtime system were closely related to those emerging from the study.
-Phase-I definition study.
+98 In developing its findings, the group had worked closely with Leslie Dirks and his technical staff in DDS&T's Design and Analysis Division, who were responsible for the EOI advanced technology program.
+When preliminary results of the study were finally briefed in the Washington area, it was understandable that the stated requirements (that is resolution, frames per pass, frames per day, response time, and so forth) for a hypothetical near-real-time system were closely related to those emerging from the has-definition study.
 This study, representing the first complete statement of needs for near-real-time imagery, was highly regarded in the Intelligence Community, and, coupled with the Land initiatives during the preceding year, strongly influenced the eventual outcome of the EOI versus FROG debate.
-The principal attraction of FROG remained its proposed cost against
+The principal attraction of FROG remained its proposed cost against and its two-years-earlier availability.